peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 the "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838].

-To indicate that the content is an JWT-based Status List:
+To indicate that the content is a JWT-based Status Assertion:

   * Type name: application
   * Subtype name: status-assertion-request+jwt